×

 For more information about the Post-Baccalaureate Certificate in Classical Studies, please e-mail Dr. Leanna Boychenko, the Post-Baccalaureate Program Director.

-For the 2022-2023 academic year, we are pleased to announce a $5,000 tuition scholarship to promote diversity and inclusion in Classical Studies.
+For the 2025-2026 academic year, the Department of Classical Studies is pleased to announce TWO $5,000 tuition scholarships to promote diversity and inclusion in Classical Studies.
 To apply for this scholarship students must identify as members of an underrepresented or marginalized group (including but not limited to racial and ethnic groups, LGBTQIA+, first generation college students, low income students, and students with disabilities).
-Application due date is April 29th 2022; apply online here.
+Application due date is April 25th 2025; apply online here.